Overview of Species Information for All Named Theraphosidae Divided by Subfamily

 None (Tiger Spider)

 Recently described by Andrew Smith and named after a wildlife sanctuary in India.
-Very similar to P. fasciata.
 Hopefully, if the environment continues to be protected, Charpentier's prediction won't come true. . .at least with this species.

 Poecilotheria metallica Gooty Oramental An extremely beautiful "pokie" from India.
 Those in the pet trade have metallic blue appendages, blue chelicerae, a blue fringe around the carapace, and a blue stripe down the dorsal center of the opisthosoma.
 Pocock's original description of an adult female from Gooty, however, portrays coloration similar to a less-defined P. subfusca, and the name is attributed to the bluish sheen on the otherwise brown surfaces on ventral side of the anterior legs.